pmem/pmem.github.io/content/memkind/manpages/memkind.3.md

 **Note:** This function does not validate that *pmem_size* is in valid range.

 `memkind_config_set_memory_usage_policy()`
 :   updates the memkind *policy* configuration parameter, which allows to tune up memory utilization.
-The user should set the value based on the characteristics of application that is using the library (e.g. prioritize memory usage, CPU utilization), for more details about *policy* see the [MEMORY USAGE POLICY](#memory-usage-policy) section below.\
+The user should set the value based on the characteristics of the application that is using the library (e.g. prioritize memory usage, CPU utilization), for more details about *policy* see the [MEMORY USAGE POLICY](#memory-usage-policy) section below.\
 **Note:** This function does not validate that *policy* is in valid range.

 KIND MANAGEMENT: